denishpatel/pg-clone-schema/README.md

 <pre>Action         Required: One of 'DATA','NODATA','DDLONLY'</pre>
 <pre>ENUM list      Optional: 'NOOWNER','NOACL','VERBOSE','FILECOPY'</pre>
 <br/><br/>
+**Ownership/Privileges**<br/>
 By default, ownership and privileges are also cloned from source to target schema.
 To override, specify **NOOWNER** and/or **NOACL** (similar to how pg_dump works).
 When **NOOWNER** is specified, the one running the script is the default owner unless overridden by a **SET ROLE** command before running this script.

+**Copying Data**
 You may get faster results copying data to/from disk instead of in-memory copy. **FILECOPY** is a workaround for tables with complex UDT-type columns that fail to copy.
-It only works for On-Prem PG Instances since it relies on using the COPY command to write to and read from disk on which the PostgreSQL server resides.
+It only works for On-Prem PG Instances since it relies on using the COPY command to write to and read from disk on which the PostgreSQL server resides. <br/>
+Although pg_clone_schema supports data copy, it is not very efficient for large datasets.
+It only copies tables one at a time.
+Using pg_dump/pg_restore in directory mode using parallel jobs would be a lot more efficient for large datasets.

 <br/><br/>
 **Sequences, Serial, and Identity**<br/>
 Serial is treated the same way as sequences are with explicit sequence definitions.
 Although you can create a serial column with the **serial** keyword, when you export it through pg_dump, it loses its **serial** definition and looks like a plain sequence.
 This program also attempts to set the nextval (using **setval**) for all 3 types which have a valid **last_value** from the **pg_sequences** table.